kristianmandrup/cancan-permits-demo/README.markdown

     def self.available_roles
       [:guest, :admin, :editor]
     end
   end

-  # This is really UGLY!!!
-Yikes.
-Sorry guys...
-  require 'cancan-rest-links/rails/configure'
-  require 'cream'
-  require 'cream/configure/rails'
 </code>

-We should also modify the User model in 'models/user.rb' to reference this
+We should also modify the User model in 'models/user.rb' to reference this and add a #has_role? method

 <code>
+class User
   def self.roles
     Cream.available_roles # [:guest, :admin, :editor]
+  end

+  def has_role? role
+    (self.role || 'guest').to_sym == role.to_sym
+  end
 end
 </code>

 ## Setup a Devise user authentication filter